BageGonz/testproject/README.md

 # testproject
-- creating this as a test, checking for understatnding.
+- creating this as a test, checking for understanding.